)

 Heart problems: Large dogs are susceptible to heart issues like aortic stenosis, which obstructs blood flow, and dilated cardiomyopathy, which causes an enlarged heart with impaired functioning.
 Dogs may need prescription medication and monitoring to prevent complications.

-What to consider before getting a large dog
+What to consider before getting a big dog

 Getting a gentle giant comes with many benefits, the most obvious being that there’s more dog to hug.
 But before bringing home a Great Dane or Newfoundland, you should consider the following factors affecting your lifestyle and budget:[5]